PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 behavior, terminal outputs, pruning, and both production boundaries remain covered.

+Ownership now resides in `passes/softmax_transpose_canonicalization.py`.
+The extracted function and the corrected raw owner at checkpoint `9a9898e3` are each 343 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias and retains the historical function name as a one-return compatibility wrapper.
+Both nested recovery-sequence positions remain unchanged, and the module imports the shared terminal marker from its existing owner without a lowerer import cycle.
+Direct owner/wrapper comparison covers static shapes with dynamic signatures, multiple branches, shared and public-output permutation clones, negative last axis, terminal output, pruning, incomplete metadata, unsafe axis, and a post-plan atomic rejection.
+Statistics and complete normalized ModelIR state are identical in every case.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and